Speaking at licensing panels

 Will the meeting be held in public?

 Yes, the majority of licensing panels are heard in public and anyone can attend as an observer.
 The minutes of the meeting and decision will also be published online.

 In certain cases, members of the public and press will be excluded from proceedings if confidential or exempted information is likely to be disclosed.

 I can’t attend the meeting, can someone speak on my behalf?

 You are welcome to ask a friend or representative to speak on your behalf, although as mentioned above, if multiple parties have raised similar issues, it is likely only the group’s spokesperson will be permitted to speak on behalf of the objectors.
 Licensing and Safety Committee members are discouraged from speaking on behalf of their ward residents, but other Councillors are permitted to represent their residents.

 What will be permitted?

 There is no limit on the type of evidence you can bring before the Panel.
 However if you have written evidence or photographs to show we would encourage you to submit these at least 48 working hours in advance of the meeting to give all parties time to consider them.
 Evidence provided after this time may be presented at the hearing if the Panel are satisfied that the interests of the applicant or any objector have not been prejudiced.

 How do I arrange to speak at the meeting?

 If you have submitted a valid representation to the Licensing Officer, you will be contacted with arrangements for the Panel meeting.
-The Clerk to the Panel will advise whether you are the only objector, and if there is more than one in attendance, a meeting area will be arranged directly before the Panel for the objectors to put together their points.
+The Clerk to the Panel will tell you whether you are the only objector, and if there is more than one in attendance, a meeting area will be arranged directly before the Panel for the objectors to put together their points.